 The Treaty provides procedural mechanisms to back up these provisions.
 Article IX requires States to undertake appropriate international consultations before proceeding with activities or experiments in outer space that it has reason to believe would cause potentially harmful interference with activities of other States.
-It also allows a State which has reason to believe that activities or experiments planned by another State Party will cause potentially harmful interference with activities in the peaceful exploration and use of outer space to require consultation.
+It also allows a State which has reason to believe that activities or experiments planned by another State Party will cause potentially harmful interference of outer space to require consultation.
 These provisions are predicated on ideas about the importance of procedural protections in equitable and nondestructive development of natural resources - in this case, those resources located in outer space.